Texarkana, Texas: Local government

-Religion

-Texarkana is the headquarters of the theologically conservative American Baptist Association, whose Missionary Baptist churches are most numerous in Texas, Arkansas, Louisiana, Oklahoma, and Mississippi.

 State government

 Though the city was historically Democratic, Texarkana is currently represented by Republicans in both houses of the Texas State Legislature.
 The state senator is Bryan Hughes from District 1.
 State Representative Gary VanDeaver represents Texas House District 1.

 The Texas Department of Criminal Justice operates the Texarkana District Parole Office in Texarkana.

 The Texas Sixth Court of Appeals is located downtown in the Bi-State Justice Building.

 Federal government

-At the federal level, the two U.S. senators from Texas are Republicans John Cornyn and Ted Cruz; Texarkana is part of Texas's 4th congressional district, which is currently represented by Republican Pat Fallon.
+At the federal level, the two U.S. senators from Texas are Republicans John Cornyn and Ted Cruz; since a remap in 2022, the city of Texarkana is part of Texas's 1st congressional district, which is currently represented by Republican Nathaniel Moran.
+Much of the rest of Bowie County is in Texas's 4th congressional district.

-The Federal Courthouse (which also holds the downtown post office) is located directly on the Arkansas-Texas state line and is the only federal office building to straddle a state line.
+The Federal Courthouse (which also holds the downtown post office) is located directly on the Arkansas–Texas state line and is the only federal office building to straddle a state line.
 During his campaign for the presidency, John F. Kennedy spoke on the steps of the courthouse September 13, 1960, and so did President Jimmy Carter, on October 22, 1980.

 The Federal Correctional Institution, Texarkana, is a Federal Bureau of Prisons facility in unincorporated Bowie County just outside the southwest border of the city.